To all Americans,

 Declaration of Independence

-The challenges we face as a national are literally too many to list, and as of this moment, we are incapable of meeting any of them because our government is corrupt to its very core.
-We are at a breaking point where the American People must either overcome this tyranny or fall victim to it, a point where radical action is justified and necessary.
-Change at this scale is terrifying to consider, but if we do not act, life for all Americans will become increasingly worse as our government becomes increasingly unhinged and the Presidency becomes increasingly autocratic and dictatorial.
+The challenges we face as a national are literally too many to list, these are simply the most obvious, pressing threats.
+As things stand, we are incapable of meeting any of them because our government is corrupt to its core.
+We are at a breaking point where the American People must either overcome tyranny or fall victim to it, a point where radical action is justified and necessary.
+Change on a continental scale is terrifying to consider, but if we do not act now, life for all Americans will become increasingly worse as our government becomes increasingly tyrannical and the Presidency becomes increasingly dictatorial.

 “It must be considered that there is nothing more difficult to carry out, nor more doubtful of success, nor more dangerous to handle, than to initiate a new order of things.”